Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-2024/Day-2/01-Intro-to-NGS-data-analysis-I.md

 To print all the sequence lines (2nd line) of each FASTQ entry, we can use a command called `sed`, short for *stream editor* which allows you to streamline edits to text that are redirected to the command.
 You can find a tutorial on using `sed` [here](https://www.digitalocean.com/community/tutorials/the-basics-of-using-the-sed-stream-editor-to-manipulate-text-in-linux).
 The `sed` command often accepts a 'script' as an argument indicating the edits that should be made, the script argument is indicated by the text between single quotes.

-First we will use `sed` with the `'p'` argument in the script to indicate we want the output to be printed, and the `-n` option to tell `sed` we want to run the command in silent mode.
+Within the `sed` command we want to exercise fine grained control on how the program prints lines to the screen.
+First we will use `sed` with the `'p'` argument in the script to indicate we want the output from the sed script (the parts in apostrophes) to be printed, and the `-n` option to tell `sed` we want to run the command in silent mode.
 We specify `'2~4p'` as we want `sed` to *print line 2, then skip forward 4*.
 We can then pipe these results to the `head` command, we can get the sequence line of the first 10 entries in the FASTQ file.
 ```bash
 zcat SRR1039508_1.chr20.fastq.gz | sed -n '2~4p' | head
 ```

-Building on this approach, we can print the second line for the first 10,000 entries of the FASTQ file, and use the `grep` command to search for the adapter sequence in the output.
+Building on this approach, we can apply this code to the first 10,000 entries of the FASTQ file, and add the `grep` command to search for the adapter sequence in the output.
 We use the `-o` option for grep, to print only the portion of the line that matches the character string.
 ```bash

 # Pipe the sequence line from the first 10000 FASTQ records to grep to search for our (pretend) adapter sequence